 On August 20, 2004, the Company completed a private exchange offer for its March Notes.
 Under terms of the exchange offer, approximately \$5.5 million in aggregate principal amount of the March Notes have been exchanged for an aggregate of (i) \$2.75 million of 6% Senior Secured Notes Due 2007 (the "Long-Term Notes") and (ii) \$2.75 million of 10% Senior Secured Notes Due 2005 (the "Short-Term Notes").
 In addition, the Company redeemed approximately \$4.5 million of the March Notes, in cash.
 The Short-Term Notes have a maturity date of July 29, 2005, and a conversion price of \$2.00 per share (compared to a conversion price of \$3.00 per share under the March Notes).
 The Long-Term Notes have a maturity date of July 29, 2007, and a conversion price of \$1.00 per share.
-Holders of the Long-Term Notes will also have the right to call for repayment of the Long-Term Notes will have the right to call for repayment of the notes if the Company does not, within 180 days of the issuance of the notes, become compliant with its SEC reporting obligations and become listed or quoted on the OTC Bulletin Board, the Nasdaq Stock Market, or a national securities exchange.
+Holders of the Long-Term Notes will also have the right to call for repayment of the Long-Term Notes prior to maturity at any time after the second anniversary of the closing of the exchange offer.
+In addition, holders of both the Long-Term Notes and Short-Term Notes will have the right to call for repayment of the notes if the Company does not, within 180 days of the issuance of the notes, become compliant with its SEC reporting obligations and become listed or quoted on the OTC Bulletin Board, the Nasdaq Stock Market, or a national securities exchange.
 A total of 562,151 warrants to purchase our common stock at an exercise price of \$3.00 per share-all of which were previously issued in connection with the purchase of the Prior Notes-have been amended to provide for an extended expiration date of March 1, 2006